-The TAC spends over $1 billion annually supporting the over 20,000 people killed or injured on Victoria's roads.
 Our health, disability and legal stakeholders are critical in delivering the services our clients need to get their lives back on track.
-We regularly highlight news that impacts our stakeholders.
-News reports and commentary on TAC-related issues can be found below.
+Below you will find news reports and commentary on TAC-related issues.